Edguy: Nuclear Blast years (2004–present)

-Edguy's inaugural release with Nuclear Blast was the King of Fools EP in 2004, followed closely by the Hellfire Club album, which was released shortly thereafter.
-The track "Lavatory Love Machine" was also issued as a single.
-The band's prolific output continued into 2005 with the release of the Superheroes EP and accompanying DVD, the latter featuring live and studio footage of the band, as well as a making-of documentary for the title track's music video.
-This was succeeded by the full-length album Rocket Ride, which was released in January 2006.
+Edguy's first release for Nuclear Blast was the King of Fools EP in 2004.
+This preceded the Hellfire Club album, released shortly after.
+The song "Lavatory Love Machine" was also released as a single.
+The band's productivity continued into 2005 with the Superheroes EP and DVD, the latter featuring footage of the band live and in the studio, as well as a making of documentary for the video of the title track.
+This was followed by the full-length album Rocket Ride in January 2006.

-In 2007, Sammet dedicated much of his time to relaunching the Avantasia project.
-Edguy returned to the studio in 2008 to record Tinnitus Sanctus, with a video being filmed for the track "Ministry of Saints" in Belgrade, Serbia.
-Following a contract renewal with Nuclear Blast in late 2008, the band released their first live DVD, Fucking with Fire – Live, in 2009.
-This DVD featured live performances captured in São Paulo, Brazil, during their Rocket Ride world tour in 2006.
-In 2010, the band supported Scorpions on the German dates of their farewell tour.
+Sammet spent much of 2007 relaunching the Avantasia project.
+Edguy returned to the studio in 2008 and recorded Tinnitus Sanctus, with a video being shot for the track "Ministry of Saints" in Belgrade, Serbia.
+After a contract renewal with Nuclear Blast in late 2008, the band released their first live DVD, Fucking with Fire – Live, in 2009.
+This featured live footage of the band shot in São Paulo, Brazil, on their Rocket Ride world tour in 2006.
+The band supported Scorpions on the German dates of their farewell tour in 2010.

 Edguy released their ninth studio album, Age of the Joker, in August 2011.
-The band subsequently toured Europe and South America in support of the album, including dates with Slash and Deep Purple, as well as an appearance on the 70000 Tons of Metal cruise.
+The band toured Europe and South America in support of the record, including dates with Slash and Deep Purple, as well as an appearance on the 70000 Tons of Metal cruise.

-On 13 February 2013, Sammet conducted an interview to promote the latest release from his Avantasia project.
-During the interview, he revealed that Edguy was planning to release a new album in mid-2014.
-On 28 January 2014, Edguy announced that the album would be titled Space Police: Defenders of the Crown and would be released on 18 April.
+On 13 February 2013, Sammet did an interview promoting the latest release from his Avantasia project.
+In the same interview, he revealed that Edguy was to have a new album released, planned for mid-2014.
+On 28 January 2014, Edguy revealed that the album would be titled Space Police: Defenders of the Crown and released on 18 April.

-On 13 March 2017, a 2-CD/DVD package titled Monuments was announced for release on 14 July, featuring both old and new material.
+On 13 March 2017, 2-CD/DVD-package Monuments, consisting of both old and new material, was announced for release on 14 July.

-In 2018, Edguy released a remastered edition of their debut album Kingdom of Madness as an Anniversary Edition.
+In 2018, Edguy released a remastered version of their first album Kingdom of Madness as an Anniversary Edition.

-In March 2020, Sammet announced via Facebook that Edguy was on hiatus because he had "been working on a new Avantasia record for a while now, and not on a new Edguy record because that's what feels right to me."
-Sammet also explained that while he considered Space Police to be a great album, the production process had been "exhausting."
+In March 2020, Sammet announced via Facebook page that Edguy was on hiatus because he has "been working on a new Avantasia record for a while now, and not on a new Edguy record because that's what feels right to me".
+Sammet also explained that while he considered Space Police to be a great album, the production of it had been "exhausting".

+In June 2026, Sammet announced the band's first live performance in a decade, to take place on 25 June 2027 at the Domplatz in Fulda, calling it the band's "final chapter".